How does a child grow and develop between the ages of 2 and 5?

 - Ask you about your child's eating and sleeping habits.

-- Review your child's immunization record ( What is a PDF document? ).
+- Review your child's immunization record .
 Needed immunizations are given or scheduled.

 Routine screening tests for hearing and vision take place during the preschool years.
 A specialist may do formal tests if your child's screening results are poor or if there are any developmental concerns at ages 2 to 5.